New tools to improve performance

 In small businesses, you don’t know what you don’t know.
 And there’s a lot you probably don’t know.
 But, you’re better off acting than waiting until everything becomes clear.

-So, start with what data you have and then brainstorm, talk to people, experiment with ways to improve the metrics you can easily track.
+So, start with what data you have and then brainstorm, talk to people, experiment with ways to improve the metrics you can easily track with a business dashboard.
 Often, the easiest thing to is start with data you’re seeing daily.
 Chances are you have a Google Analytics account you never log into, a forecast you fail to keep up-to-date in your CRM and social media profiles you just use without monitoring the impact.
 Start with the data available in these tools.

 Don’t over think things.
 Don’t re-invent the wheel.
 Smart people have built the software you use.
 Just use what they gave you.